-Affinity Trust runs a Positive Behaviour Support service in Bradford, for children and young people with learning disabilities.
+Affinity Trust’s Positive Behaviour Support service in Bradford, for children and young people with learning disabilities, was launched in early 2018.

 The service was jointly commissioned by Bradford Metropolitan District Council and local NHS Clinical Commissioning Groups.